Justin Timberlake: Relationships and children

-In early 1999, Timberlake began dating fellow former The All-New Mickey Mouse Club cast member and singer Britney Spears.
+In early 1999, Timberlake began dating fellow former The All New Mickey Mouse Club cast member and singer Britney Spears.
 Their relationship ended abruptly in March 2002.
-Both Spears and Timberlake graduated high school via distance learning from the University of Nebraska High School; Timberlake received his diploma onstage during a concert in Memphis in 2000.
-In 2003, he was briefly linked to British singer Emma Bunton.
-In April 2003, he began dating actress Cameron Diaz soon after they met at the Nickelodeon Kids' Choice Awards.
+Spears wrote in her 2023 memoir The Woman in Me that she became pregnant during their relationship and had an abortion in late 2000 after Timberlake said they were not prepared for parenthood and he did not want to be a father.
+In 2003, he briefly dated British singer Emma Bunton.
+In April 2003, he began a relationship with actress Cameron Diaz soon after they met at the Nickelodeon Kids' Choice Awards.
 After much speculation of breakups throughout their relationship, the couple split in December 2006 shortly after she introduced him as a musical guest on Saturday Night Live.

 In January 2007, Timberlake began dating actress Jessica Biel.
 They became engaged in December 2011 and married on October 19, 2012, at the Borgo Egnazia resort in Fasano, Italy.
-Their first son was born in April 2015.
-In July 2020, they had a second child, a son.
+Their first child, a son, was born in April 2015.
+In July 2020, they had a second son.